The Compensation Types in a Medical Device Lawsuit

-“In a class setting, such as a consumer product or data security breach, the damages are largely economic and there is a formula that can be derived for figuring out the actual damages,” Jennings says.
-“So most of the effected people’s damages will be fairly close together—say, for example with overdraft fees based on improper charges, you can see what people actually paid to determine their damages.
-In the mass tort setting where defective devices or drugs are concerned, it depends on the individual circumstances of each case and how each person was physically injured.
+Calculating damages is different in mass tort cases, continues Jennings.
+“In the mass tort settings, where defective devices or drugs are concerned, it depends on the individual circumstances of each case and how each person was physically injured.
 You’ll have a spectrum of damages.
-So, for instance, a person who was implanted with a recalled hip that required a revision procedure, but everything was largely OK outside of that.
-His situation would be different from a case where the implant itself caused serious damage, or even death.
+For example, [say a] person was implanted with a recalled hip that required a revision procedure.
+[Beyond that], everything was largely OK.
+That person’s situation would be different from a case where the implant itself caused serious injuries or even death.
 The spectrum is expanded for those types of cases.”

 Types of Compensation in a Defective Medical Device Claim

 For the most part, personal injury compensation, including product liability compensation, is designed to account for the injured victim’s actual damages.
 In Arkansas, injured patients may be eligible to recover financial support for both economic and noneconomic losses in a defective medical device case.